-The 10 Best Dark Spot Correctors at Every Price Point
+Dark Spot Correctors You Don’t Have to Spend a Fortune On (but Still Totally Work)

-There comes in a time in every girl’s life that she must start to hunt for the best dark spot corrector.
-Whether it’s for a scar from a previous blemish or marks from sun damage, dark spots are a real pain to deal with.
+True, some hyperpigmentation can be severe enough that it needs to be treated by a dermatologist, but there are a ton of dark spot correctors out there that do help—and are totally worth shelling out the cash for.

-Some cases are severe enough to need the help of a dermatologist, but many can be helped at home — provided you’re armed with the best dark spot removers around.
+MORE: Uma Brightening Mask Review: How I Finally Got Rid of My Dark Spots

-First, a little background on why you have dark spots in the first place.
+First, a little background on why you might have dark spots in the first place.

 Genes